 There are two kinds of brands in the world: Reaction brands and Initiative brands.

-- Initiative brands break new ground and do things because of their own internal restless passion for something.
+- Initiative Brands break new ground and do things because of a healthy culture: an internal restless passion for finding better solutions.

 Want an example?
 The iPad vs. the original Surface tablet.

-The iPad was an Initiative Brand, born out of a pursuit for a new experience and a passion for restless dissatisfaction with the status quo.
+The iPad was an Initiative Brand, born out of a pursuit of a new experience and a passion for restless dissatisfaction with the status quo.

 And dream on.